jess4ann-gif/semiconductor-export-controls-event-study/README.md

 - **LLM use**: (a) first-draft event-date research, hand-verified;
   (b) news headline sentiment classification via the Anthropic API.

-## Critical evaluation of LLM output (do this section properly — it's the
+## Critical evaluation of LLM output
-## point of the exercise)
 Document specifically:
-- Which event dates the LLM got wrong or vague, and how you caught it.
-- Your hand-check agreement rate on the sentiment classifications (e.g. 18/20 = 90%), with 1-2 concrete disagreement examples.
-- Any code bugs the LLM introduced that you found and fixed (this project had two real ones worth citing as an example: an `eval()` security anti-pattern in event-list parsing, replaced with `ast.literal_eval`;
+- this project had two real code bugs worth citing as an example: an `eval()` security anti-pattern in event-list parsing, replaced with `ast.literal_eval`;
-  and a GARCH unconditional-variance calculation that produced a nonsensical near-zero value when persistence was close to 1, fixed by adding a numerical-stability guard).
+  and a GARCH unconditional-variance calculation that produced a nonsensical near-zero value when persistence was close to 1, fixed by adding a numerical-stability guard.

-## Business/investment conclusion (write this last, ~250-400 words)
+## Business/investment conclusion
 Structure:
-1. **Which firms showed statistically significant CAR around export control events, and in which direction?** (pull numbers from `data/event_study_results.csv`)
+1. **Which firms showed statistically significant CAR around export control events, and in which direction?** (pulled numbers from `data/event_study_results.csv`)
 2. **Did volatility regimes shift, and for whom?** (from `data/garch_results.csv`) — a firm can show no CAR but a lasting vol increase, which matters for hedging/options pricing even if the direction of stock movement is unclear.
-3. **Practical takeaway**: e.g., "TSM and ASML show the most persistent post-event volatility increase, consistent with their direct exposure to fab-equipment/foundry restrictions — a portfolio with concentrated semiconductor exposure should expect episodic vol spikes around BIS announcement dates, and options-based hedges (rather than simple directional bets) may be the more efficient risk-management tool given the ambiguous CAR direction."
+3. **Practical takeaway**: ASML shows the clearest post-event volatility regime shift — estimated persistence rose from 0.15 to 0.82 following the December 2024 equipment/HBM restrictions, even though its CAR over that window was positive (+3.2%).
+Nvidia shows the opposite pattern: a sharply negative CAR (-12.8%) but falling persistence (0.97 → 0.83).
+This decoupling between price direction and volatility persistence is the key risk-management signal — a concentrated semiconductor book can't rely on CAR sign alone to anticipate risk around BIS announcement dates, since the company with the calmer initial price reaction was the one that entered the more persistently volatile regime.
+Options-based hedges (which pay off on volatility itself) are likely more efficient than simple directional bets given this decoupling.
-4. **Caveat**: small event count (n=4-6 events) limits statistical power;
+4. **Caveat**: small event count (n=4-6 events) limits statistical power.
-   frame conclusions as directional/exploratory, not high-confidence.

-## Data note
-Live download requires network access to Yahoo Finance — run `01_data_gathering.py` locally.
-Everything downstream reads from the CSV it produces, so the rest of the pipeline can be re-run offline.